Supporting men through difficulties in their mental and physical ill health, ultimately to prevent suicide.

 No. We just want to help.
 ManHealth is non-professional – it doesn't have clinics, doctors, counsellors or psychologists.
 However we reserve the right to signpost to these services.

 The ManHealth groups are designed to encourage men come together and give and share support.
-When you talk about depression or anxiety or another issue, others in the group might offer you some help based on their experiences, perhaps some advice and we can certainly support you and / or signpost you to places that can help you more, but you don't have to take any of it.
+When you talk about your issue's , others in the group might offer you some help based on their experiences, perhaps some advice and we can certainly support you and / or signpost you to places that can help you more, but you don't have to take any of it.

 We also understand that taking that first step towards getting or asking for help can be incredibly hard, but by turning up at one of our groups, you've already done that.
 The next steps are so much easier.